 Pap smear is great way to detect the cervical cancer on time, as cervical cancer is the fourth most common cause of deaths among women worldwide.

 It is a simple procedure that won’t hurt.
-Usually it is performed by a experienced gynecologist in NY.
+Usually it is performed by our experienced gynecologist at Abortion Center in Brooklyn.
 You should lay down on a table with the legs open and spread.
 With the help of an instrument called speculum the doctor will open the walls of the vagina and rich the cervix.
 With the help of the speculum your doctor now has a good visualization and access to the cervix.
 The surface of the cervix is than scraped with a spatula, which is a plastic tool.
 This spatula is than put into a glass and sent for further laboratory analysis.
 In the laboratory this smear is looked under the microscope for any abnormal appearance of the cells of cervix uteri.

 Once the procedure is done, you should wear a pad, just as a safety precaution as there might be a little spotting after the Pap smear.
 Sexual intercourse should be avoided for a few days, as well as wearing tampons as excessive pressure could hurt your cervix and make it bleed.
 This is all due to an increased sensitivity of the cervix cue to scrapping during Pap smear.